ryan-woo/coms6998-project/README.md

 pip install .
 ```

-You may optionally install into a virtual environment by cloning the repository, creating the virtual environment,
+It is recommended to create and install into a virtual environment by cloning the repository, creating the virtual environment,
 and then installing.
 ```
 cd coms6998-project